geniusjoelraj/full-stack-open/README.md

 # full-stack-open
-This repo contains all my full-stack-open answers
+This repo contains all my full-stack-open solutions